ajcvickers/ajcvickers.github.io/_posts/2012-06-02-deleting-orphans-with-entity-framework.md

 }
 ```

-What will happen to the advisor’s students?
+What will happen to the advisor's students?
 Dumping students before and after shows this:

 Before: